lodahl/Libo_PlantUML/README.md

 ## Encoding

 When inserting PlantUML from external source you might meet some issues with encoding.
 Default encoding the source as UTF-8 will import and link with errors, as LibreOffice is considering the content as ISO (in my case ISO 8859-1) and the diagram will be wrong encoded.

 If you encode the source file with the same encoding than LibreOffice, the the imported or linked files will render correctly.

+On Windows I use Notepad++ and encoding in UTF-8 BOM without problems.

+## Graphwiz missing

+On Windows I have discovered that sometimes PlantUML is complaining about Graphwiz not being present.

+Download Graphwiz from here and install it.
+That solved the problem for me.

 # Compile